By Aaron Lumnah, Senior Manager, Marketing Demand Generation

 While phone conversations are resource intensive due to the one-to-one nature of that channel, contact centers that allow customers to reach them through other means like email, chat, and social media, have actually found they’re able to serve more customers due to the asynchronous nature of these mediums.
 Instead of staying on the phone with just one customer at a time, an omnichannel strategy allows agents to help several customers at once, enabling multitasking and increased productivity.
 This newly freed up time can then be used to handle more complex issues and bring in further value to the call center.

 The challenge that comes with this method is not only being available but creating a seamless experience between each channel—agents should be able to access all the information collected from different channels through a central CRM, whether the customer called in, sent an email, or opened a web chat conversation.
+At the same time, it’s important to allow your customers to complete all they’re desired tasks in whichever channel they’re using – including making payments.
+Semafone’s Cardprotect Relay+ allows CSRs to accept payments in any digital customer engagement channel, simply and securely.

-Establish Service Recovery Guidelines
+Establish Service Recovery Guidelines & A Business Continuity Plan

 This method is important because despite the efforts of many of your agents, they may not be able to please every customer that calls your contact center.
 Offer your agents guidance on how to best handle those difficult customers.
 Each time that an agent says, “Let me ask my manager”, that customer will only increase in agitation while they are placed on hold.
 By giving your employees the tools and flexibility to resolve these quickly and easily, your business can retain customers and improve their customer service experience.